 A7.
 We don’t encourage it.
 You are already doing a lot by sponsoring the child to go to school.
 This is more support than you can imagine.

 Q8.
 Will I receive letters from the child’s family asking for money?

 A8.
 We do not divulge your contact details to the child unless you want us to.
 If you do divulge your details and you are asked for additional help, we can advise you how to respond on a case by case basis.
 As mentioned above, you are already doing a lot for the family.

 Q9.
 What feed-back will I receive from the Charity and the child?

 A9.
-The charity produces a quarterly newsletter detailing the progress on all its projects.
-In addition, you will receive feed-back on your child and drawings/letters from the child.
+The charity produces 2-3 newsletters per year detailing the progress on all its projects.
+In addition, you will receive feed-back on your child, photos and drawings/letters from the child.
 The older children will give you a good insight into Maasai life from their letters.

 Q10 Can I send gifts?

 A10 We discourage sending gifts to individuals:

 - To avoid jealousy or children feeling left out.